Want to take a road trip with Kevin Costner? Investors are betting you might – TechCrunch

 TC: You’re creating an audio map of the U.S., so how many stories do you have banked as we speak?

 WS: We’re up to 5,500 stories across 22 states, and we’ll be nationwide by summer.
-The mission is to connect people to the places that they’re traveling through, lending people stories about the history, the natural wonders, and the colorful characters who’ve lived in that area.
+The mission is to connect people to the places that they’re traveling through, lending people stories about the history, the natural wonders and the colorful characters who’ve lived in that area.
 We also do stories about sports and music and provide local insights.

 TC: That’s a lot of content to gather up, edit down, then record.
 What does the process look like?